Letters From Swaziland

 At its base by the Sea (actually a lake) proprietors of the “Loves and Fishes” Restaurant are re-performing the feeding of the thousand by turning a handful of loaves and fishes into abundance through the medium of capitalist enterprise.

 The lake is full of fish and where the water is calm one can see thousands of good size fish in the shallows.
 A kibbutz next to the hostel sends out trawlers each day and they easily fill their nets.
-Otherwise the countryside is peaceful grazing land and farm land so it is essentially unchanged after so much time.
+Otherwise the countryside is peaceful grazing land and farm land, so it is essentially unchanged after so much time.

 The day after tomorrow I will return to Jerusalem to collect any mail then I will go either to Eilat on the Red Sea where I understand I can make money working construction or I will go back to Tel Aviv and get assigned to a kibbutz until March when I leave for Turkey and Greece.